Use if you want the softest skin ever (clear and bright, too).

 JOJOBA OIL simmondsia chinensis (jojoba) seed oil

-Free from parabens, silicones, sulfates, and 1,300+ other questionable ingredients.
+Free from parabens, silicones, sulfates, and 1,350+ ingredients that have questionable data.